ericnishio/ericnishio.github.io/_posts/2014-06-03-how-i-built-this-website.md

 This website originally started off as an experiment—a simple prototype I was writing with AngularJS because I wanted to get better acquainted with the framework.
-But as I kept on adding more parts to it, it eventually evolved into ericnishio.com v2.0, with a fitting .io suffix.
+But as I kept on adding more parts to it, it eventually evolved into ericnishio.com v2.0, with a fitting .io TLD.

 I had originally built the website with Drupal, but since Drupal sites tend to be slow unless you have effective caching mechanisms in place, I thought